 - Preheat the oven to 400 F.

-- While the sauce is simmering, pound chicken breasts between sheets of waxed paper to a 1/2-inch thickness.
+- While the sauce is simmering, split chicken breasts in half lengthwise.

-- Set up your dipping station.
-One dish should have 1/3 cup flour (all purpose is fine), the next should contain one beaten egg, and the last one should have one cup of panko bread crumbs.
-Give each dish a twist or two of freshly grated black pepper and a pinch or so of sea salt.
-Measure out 1/4-cup of Kraft Parmesan cheese and toss it with the panko.
+- Set up your breading trays.
+One dish should have 1/3 cup flour, the next should contain two beaten eggs, and the last one should have one cup of panko bread crumbs plus 1/4-cup of Parmesan cheese.
+Season each tray lightly with salt and pepper to taste.

-- Use tongs to coat each chicken breast lightly in flour.
+- Use gloved hands to coat each chicken breast lightly in flour.
 Next, dip in the egg then finally in the panko bread crumbs.
 Place the breaded cutlets on a wire rack and let them sit for about five minutes to dry.

-- Heat 2 tablespoons of olive oil in a non-stick skillet over medium-high heat.
-Heat oil until hot, but not smoking.
-If the oil reaches a smoking point, start over.
+- Heat 2 tablespoons olive oil in skillet over medium-high heat until shimmering.

-- Cook the chicken in batches, about 2-4 minutes per side, depending on your stove.
-They should get nice and golden brown.
-Cook on the other side for 2-4 minutes, or until golden.
-Add more olive oil to the skillet for the remaining chicken breasts and cook on both sides.
+- Cook the chicken in batches, about 3-6 minutes per side, depending on the thickness of your breasts.
+They should get nice and golden brown and should reach an internal temperature of 165 F. Add more olive oil to the skillet for the remaining chicken breasts and cook on both sides.

 Amanda Davis